Forensic Scientist

 Best Rated

-Asked by Kyerra Lenard over 6 years ago
+Asked by Junz about 7 years ago

 What type of certifications if any are required for the jobs you have had in the forensics industry and how can they be attained

-Asked by Kk10 almost 7 years ago
+Asked by Kk10 about 7 years ago

 The 'forensics industry' encompasses at least twenty different areas, from pathology to accounting, so any certifications would be administered by that disciplines organizing body.
 Fingerprints, for example, are regulated through the International Association for Identification.
 Death Investigators have their own organization.
 Whether or not these certifications are required for your job is up to the agency (such as your city police department or a county medical examiner's office) hiring you for that job.